 Psalm 51:10 Create in me a clean heart, O God; and renew a right spirit within me.

 That is what we need.
 That is the solution to this problem, and so Proverbs 4:23 tells us to guard our heart with all diligence, for out of it are the issues of life.
 Guard it, because the heart conditions all of our activities; and our heart, in like manner, is conditioned by our conduct.
 This is really interesting.
 The heart is the source of what we do, but when we do what we do, it reinforces what is in the heart.
-It is almost like a "Catch 22," except for one thing.
-If we have the right kind of treasure, and we do the right thing—Oh!
+It is almost like a "Catch 22," except for one thing: If we have the right kind of treasure, and we do the right thing—Oh!
 What a blessing!
 It will reinforce the right thing.

 So conduct, in the form of activity and attitude, has its source in and is constantly fed by what we allow ourselves to think about.
 Activity and attitude serve to etch the thinking patterns ever more deeply.
-Now who can think of what kind of advice appears in the Bible about this?
+Who can think of what kind of advice appears in the Bible about this?
 I will give you one real clear one.
 Paul said, "Think about whatever is true, honest, just, pure, lovely, of good report, virtuous, and praiseworthy," Good things in—we vastly increase the opportunity for good things to come out.
 Think about it.

 They are supposed to be thinking about what they are doing; and God, by the revelation of Himself and the revelation of His purpose, has put us into the position where we must choose!
 And then He commands us to choose life.

-Now what Jesus is doing is telling us that what we treasure is going to be dominant in the direction that our life is going to move.
+What Jesus is doing is telling us that what we treasure is going to be dominant in the direction that our life is going to move.
 What do you value?
-Now God expects us to use our minds.
+God expects us to use our minds.
 Conversion is not magic.
 God is producing sons in His image.
 Do you think that God does not think?
-He wants children who "think" like He does.
+He wants children who think like He does.
 Look at what He created!
 This awesome creation came out of His thinking!
 What He is creating in you and me are moral beings who are moral like He is moral, who are pure like He is pure.
 But just as surely as this creation came out of His thinking, morality is going to come out of our thinking, and if He is working in us, it will be morality like He is moral and pure and good.

-The catch in all of this, brethren, is that this mind of ours, educated in this environment in this world, is by nature so strongly appealed to and attracted by things that are sensual and material, and though they are not inherently evil, and in fact very much of it can be considered to be good, and even to a limited degree necessary, like food, shelter, and those kind of things, all of them brethren are ultimately perishable.
+The catch in all of this, brethren, is that this mind of ours, educated in this environment in this world, is by nature so strongly appealed to and attracted by things that are sensual and material, and though they are not inherently evil, and in fact very much of it can be considered to be good, and even to a limited degree necessary, like food, shelter, and those kind of things, all of them, brethren, are ultimately perishable.
 This is why John said, "Do not love the world, because it is passing away."
 Our "treasure" has to be the things of the holy and pure godly spirit world.
 Set your affections on things that are above, where Christ sits at the right hand of God.

-Now God has put you and me right in the middle—between Him and the world—and He is saying, "Choose."
-Again I will repeat it.
-Jesus is instructing us, that in the practical everyday milieu of life, what we treasure is going to have a tremendous impact on our choices.
+God has put you and me right in the middle—between Him and the world—and He is saying, "Choose."
+Again, I will repeat it: Jesus is instructing us, that in the practical everyday milieu of life, what we treasure is going to have a tremendous impact on our choices.
 So everybody's treasure is not the same.
 We have to expand our thinking out, away from.
 Every one of us is capable of doing this, but understand that the spirit in man is drawn to this world like a bird to its nest, or like a compass needle to the north, or a horse let loose to its barn.
 And so we have to very seriously question ourselves as to where our heart gravitates when we are left to ourselves.
 A person's god is that which he most earnestly works for, longs for, and the thought of losing causes him to tremble.